 Can dogs eat salmon skin?

 As long as it is cooked thoroughly and without any seasonings, dogs can eat salmon skin.
-It contains all the healthy nutrition as salmon flesh and dogs enjoy the flavor.
+It contains all the healthy nutrition of salmon flesh, and dogs enjoy the flavor.

 Can dogs eat canned salmon?